-Once a bill has been printed, you can use its "LD" number to look up its status, including whether it has been scheduled for a public hearing here
+Once a bill has been printed, you can use its Legislative Document number or "LD" number to look up its status.
+When you look up a bill by number on the Maine.gov website, you can find out if the bill has been scheduled for a public hearing.
+Look up the bill that interests you here